-If you are pregnant or breastfeeding, you should refrain from taking this supplement.
-It may not be safe and research on animals suggests that it may interfere with fetal development.
-There are not enough studies on human subjects to determine if it is safe, so it may be best to avoid it (x).
+If you are pregnant or breastfeeding, refrain from taking this supplement.
+It may not be safe, and research on animals suggests it may interfere with fetal development.
+There are not enough studies on human subjects to determine if it is safe, so it may be best to avoid it. (x)

 Pre-Existing Health Conditions & Medication Interactions

-Tribulus terrestris may negatively impact pre-existing health conditions in the body and make them worse, including prostate conditions and diabetes.
-Research states that it may also interact with medications including (x):
+Tribulus Terrestris may negatively affect pre-existing health conditions in the body and make them worse, including prostate conditions and diabetes.
+Research states it may also interact with medications including: (x)